rokath/trice/docs/Common.md

                 For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "BUFFER": default="0 0 0 0", Option for args is any byte sequence.
          (default "default")
-  -autostart
-        Autostart displayserver @ ipa:ipp.
-        Works not perfect with windows, because of cmd and powershell color issues and missing cli params in wt and gitbash.
-        Example: "trice l -port COM38 -displayserver -autostart" opens a separate display window automatically on the same PC.
-        This is a bool switch.
-It has no parameters.
-Its default value is false.
-If the switch is applied its value is true.
   -baud int
         Set the serial port baudrate.
         It is the only setup parameter.
 The other values default to 8N1 (8 data bits, no parity, one stopbit).